14 Sustainable Zero Waste Protein Powders (Plastic-Free & Vegan)

 The Source Bulk Foods is trying to avoid unnecessary packaging, so they sell their products plastic-free.
 In their shop, you can find:

-- organic pea protein isolate zero waste protein powder (24.8g of plant-protein per serving)
+- Organic pea protein isolate zero waste protein powder (24.8g of plant-protein per serving)

-- organic hemp protein (14g of plant protein per serving)
+- Organic hemp protein (14g of plant protein per serving)

-- organic sprouted brown rice protein (25.5g of plant protein per serving)
+- Organic sprouted brown rice protein (25.5g of plant protein per serving)

 The products are delivered in compostable unbleached Eco paper bags.

-The bags are lined with a 100% plant-based film (PLA) that’s made from natural starch derived from plants (like corn and sugar cane).
+The bags are lined with a 100% plant-based film (PLA) made from natural starch derived from plants (like corn and sugar cane).

 You can order online, or visit one of their shops.
 If you go to their shops, it’s best if you bring your own jar/container.